-Lisa M Jukes MD, a board-certified OB/GYN Lisa M. Jukes M.D. and her team at Modern Women’s Health provide state-of-the-art medical treatment in a compassionate, confidential and comfortable atmosphere.
+Board-certified OB/GYN Lisa M. Jukes M.D. and her team at Modern Women’s Health provide state-of-the-art medical treatment in a compassionate, confidential, and comfortable atmosphere.
 If you are looking for a caring & expert gynecologist in Austin, contact us today.

 Birth Control Pills

 - Decreasing blood flow and clots during periods

 - Decreasing risk for uterine and colon cancer

 - Decreasing risk for ovarian cancer by up to 75%